 They still pick on me to this day.
 It took a long time for me to realize that I was a minimalist by nature.
 I’ve never needed much and never really wanted much.
 Now minimalism seems to be taking off among the corporate types who want to simplify their lives.
 I reckon that having money isn’t enough when you’re miserable with what you do every day at work.

 I recently watched a documentary on Netflix called “The Minimalists”.
 Experts discussed the consumption problem in this country.
 We, as humans, constantly strive to achieve more.
 We want that joy that the shiny new toy brings us.
 The problem is that the joy wears off as soon as there’s a new and improved item.
 People invest a lot of their money into stuff and a lot of that stuff is unnecessary crap.

-One part of that documentary, about project 333, piqued by interest.
+One part of that documentary in particular, about project 333, piqued my interest.

 Then I found the website itself, the one that I just linked to, and decided to visit the page.
 One thing I missed was this part:

 “What not: these items are not counted as part of the 33 items – wedding ring or another sentimental piece of jewelry that you never take off, underwear, sleep wear, in-home lounge wear, and workout clothing (you can only wear your workout clothing to workout)”

 Well, that changes things.
 I assumed that underwear, socks, and the like would count toward the 33 items, and I was very wrong.
 So allow me to recount.

 7. Seven.
 One more than 6 and one less than 8.